MoSaleh428/Cyber-Talents-Competetions/sank3.md

 req = requests.post("http://ec2-18-184-241-234.eu-central-1.compute.amazonaws.com/snak3/", headers={"content-type":"application/x-www-form-urlencoded", "Auth":"084e0343a0486ff05530df6c705c8bb4"}, data={"flag":"true"})
 ```

-I used the python in interactive mode simply by writing `python3` in terminal to give me more flexibility
+I used the python in interactive mode by writing `python3` in terminal to give me more flexibility

-so I imported the requests module `import requests` and entered the second part of the code
+I imported the requests module `import requests` and entered the second part of the code

 `req = requests.post("http://ec2-18-184-241-234.eu-central-1.compute.amazonaws.com/snak3/", headers={"content-type":"application/x-www-form-urlencoded", "Auth":"084e0343a0486ff05530df6c705c8bb4"}, data={"flag":"true"})
 `

 And entered `req.content.decode()` to see the response

-## And finally the response was !!!
+### And finally the response was !!!

-The same page containing `**the snake around you somewhere**` :\
+The same page containing `the snake around you somewhere` :\

-So there's another trick
+There's something still missing

 At first moment I thought it might be a trick with the logic of flag parameter so I changed it to flase `data={"flag":"flase"}` and tried to send the request without the parameter but still the same

-I thought it may be something with Auth header
+I thought it may be something with **Auth** header

 This is probably an MD5 hash

 I checked it with hash-identifier tool and it confirmed that it is MD5

-so I went to crack it in some rainbow table site
+So I went to crack it in some rainbow table site

 It the hash cracked successfully! :D

-The value of the hash was *guest*
+The value of the hash was **guest**

-So it came on my mind like .. why dont I change it with *admin* ?
+So it came on my mind like.. why dont I change it with **admin** ?

-so I hashed the word *admin* with MD5 and it was `21232f297a57a5a743894a0e4a801fc3`
+I hashed the word **admin** with MD5 and it was `21232f297a57a5a743894a0e4a801fc3`

 I substituted the new hash with the old one and send the request again

-## And Bingo!!
+### And Bingo!!

 the response was: `FLAG{ReqUest_heaDers_&_PyThon}the snake around you somewhere`